dominikduennebacke/autofocus.duennebacke.com/_posts/2022-10-09-nested-active-directory-group-support-for-legacy-apps.md

 ```

 ### NestedSuffix / UnnestedSuffix
 You tried, you really tried, but you cannot deal with the pre-defined suffixes `-NESTED` and `-UNNESTED` that determine group pairs?
 Alright alright, calm down.
 The script has two parameters hidden from IntelliSense which allow you to override the suffixes.
+Make sure they are unique, so groups are not accidentally considered as pair by the script.
 ```powershell
 .\Sync-NestedAdGroupMember.ps1 -NestedSuffix "-nest" -UnnestedSuffix "-unnest"
 ```